conplementAG/azure-aks-kubernetes-workshop/03-basic-concepts/02-azure-kubernetes-rbac.md

 ## Role Based Access Control

-Azure is tightly coupled to Azure Active Directory (AAD), which can be used to mange users, groups, roles etc.
-This huge user-mangement system can be integrated into kubernetes, so that you can use your Active Directory Principals as Technical Users within Kubernetes and assign them privledges based on namespace, resource-types or based on other metrics.
+Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise.
+[See also the Kubernetes Reference](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 ### Azure AAD Integration

 The security of AKS clusters can be enhanced with the integration of AAD.
+In this case Azure is tightly coupled to Azure Active Directory (AAD), which can be used to mange users, groups, roles etc.
+This huge user-mangement system can be integrated into kubernetes, so that you can use your Active Directory Principals as Technical Users within Kubernetes and assign them privledges based on namespace, resource-types or based on other metrics.

 ![AKS AAD Integration](images/aad-integration.png "AKS AAD Integration")